CoderJay06/boxing-schedules/README.md

 # Boxing Schedules

-This Ruby Gem scrapes data on upcoming boxing matches and displays the informartion to the user.The user can see all details for all upcoming fights at once or select from a list of options to focus in on specific details such as, fighter names, fight location & channel, etc.
+This Ruby Gem scrapes data on upcoming boxing matches and displays the informartion to the user.
+The user can see all details for all upcoming fights at once or select from a list of options to focus in on specific details such as, fighter names, fight location & channel, fight times etc. .
+All fights are numbered for easy viewing and selection if the user wants to select a specific fight.

 ## Installation